hpc/charliecloud/doc/ch-image.rst

   :code:`--force[=MODE]`
-    Use unprivileged build workarounds of mode :code:`MODE`, which can be :code:`fakeroot` or :code:`seccomp` (the default).
+    Use unprivileged build workarounds of mode :code:`MODE`, which can be :code:`fakeroot`, :code:`seccomp` (the default), or :code:`none`.
 See section “Privilege model” below for details on what this does and when you might need it.

   :code:`--force-cmd=CMD,ARG1[,ARG2...]`
     If command :code:`CMD` is found in a :code:`RUN` instruction, add the